LatchyCat/LatchyCat/README.md

 - 👋 Hi, I’m @LatchyCat
 - 👀 I’m interested in hiking, swimming, and calisthenics
 - 🌱 I’m mastering javascript, html, css, python, SQL, PHP, c++, and whatever comes at me
-- 💞️ I’m looking to collaborate on anything related to website architecture work, app development, and front end development
+- 💞️ I’m looking to collaborate on anything related to website architecture work, app development, and front/back end development
 - 📫 How to reach me orielsilvab@gmail.com or discord 'sombra9191'

 <!---